 Yes, there are!
 In fact, there are a fair few lens filters made just for phones.

-What are the benefits of using camera lens filters?
+What are the benefits of using phone camera lens filters?

 The chief reason for using a camera lens filter is that it broadens your pool of possible photographs in a given situation.
 By adjusting the light that the sensor receives, you have more potential pictures.